neilm-fourjs/simpleWCGBCdemo/README.md

 Also to be able to build and deploy as a GAR file and the custom GBC zip.

+# prerequisites
+* Genero 3.10 or greater
+* Java SDK 1.8 or greater
+* NodeJS 8 or greater
+* npm 6 or greater
+* grunt-cli 1.2 or greater

 NOTE: The env.sh script checks the environment and reports the versions found and warns for any missing prerequisites.

 Instructions: